sarmishra/ZT-MCP-Project/README.md

-# ZT-MCP: Zero-Trust Security Architecture for MCP-Connected AI Agents
+# ZT-MCP: A Zero-Trust Security Architecture for MCP-Connected AI Agents
 ### Reference Implementation

 ZT-MCP is a zero-trust enforcement middleware designed for the Model Context Protocol (MCP) ecosystem.
 It operates below the agent reasoning layer to provide protocol-level, mathematically auditable security controls.